Love French Food

 🔄Substitutions

 Other fruits can replace the apples in this homemade tarte tatin recipe with good results if they can retain some firmness.
 Just remember that draining juicier fruits will produce better results.
-Fruits to try are pears, peaches, quinces, or even pineapple
+Fruits to try are pears, peaches, quinces, or even pineapple.

-🥂How To Serve
+🥂How To Serve A French Tarte Tatin

 When cooled, slice and serve pieces on a plate or shallow bowl that will hold a scoop or two of ice cream, a dollop of whipped cream, or a spoonful of crème fraîche.

-Can Tarte Tatin be made ahead?
+Can a caramelized apple tart be made ahead?

-A sweeter pastry is often used, like a puff pastry or a sweet shortcrust pastry.
+For a caramelized apple tart, a sweeter pastry is often used, like a puff pastry or a sweet shortcrust pastry.
 My recipe here has more sugar than my regular shortcrust pastry.

 ✨Make These Amazing Recipes